 A new class room for Key Stage 2 children was constructed in 2008 on the back of the school and an extension to the Key Stage 1 class room on the side of the main building.

-A more recent development was being awarded the School Games Silver Award and an Outstanding SIAMS Inspection.
+A more recent development was being awarded the School Games Silver Award, a good with outstanding features OFSTED Report and an Outstanding SIAMS Inspection.

 Our Ethos and Values